ncatlab/nlab-content/pages/8587.md

 =--
 ## Introduction ## {: .num_section}

-In [MR764972](#MR764972) and [MR767683](MR767683), Michor gives a description of a category of "smooth manifolds" due to himself and Kriegl which is [[cartesian closed]].
+In ([Michor 1984a](#MR764972)) and ([Michor 1984b](#MR767683)), Michor gives a description of a category of "smooth manifolds" due to himself and Kriegl which is [[cartesian closed]].
 The key to achieving this is to replace charts and atlases by notions based on smooth curves.
-The resulting objects have a considerable amount of structure built in, but nonetheless replicate ordinary smooth manifolds in the finite dimensional situation and.
-This is also true in the Banach space situation; not stated in the paper, but easy to generalize from the finite dimensional situation.
+The resulting objects have a considerable amount of structure built in, but nonetheless replicate ordinary smooth manifolds in the finite dimensional situation.
+This is also true in the Banach space situation; it is not stated in the paper, but easy to generalize from the finite dimensional situation.

 +-- {: .num_section #sectionb }